BertinKimberly/simplecalculation/README.md

-This package is used after being installed:
+# This package is used after being installed

 To install it type: